jeffskinnerbox/networking-lab/README.md

 which creates a secure connection between one network and another over the Internet. is an example of virtual networking is a virtual local area network (VLAN).
 A VLAN is a subgroup of a network, which combines multiple network devices into one grouping, or domain, and partitions it off from the rest.
 A virtual extensible LAN (VXLAN) is another example of virtual networking.
 Beyond simply dividing a network into subgroups, VXLANs can virtualize an entire network, providing large-scale overly network and segmentation capabilities.

+Virtual networking can inclue the following:

+* **vSwitch -** A software application called Virtual Switch (vSwitch) on the host server allows us to set up and configure a virtual network means it controls and directs communication between the existing physical network and virtual parts of the network.
+* **Virtual Network Adapter -** It creates a gateway between networks means it allows computers and virtual machines to connect to a network.
+It makes it possible for all the computers in a Local Area Network (LAN) to connect to a larger network.
+* **Virtual Machines -** These are the virtualized devices that connect to the network and allow various functionality.
+* **Servers -** It is part of the network host infrastructure.
+* **Firewalls -** It is designed for monitoring and preventing security threats in the virtual network.
+* **VPN -** A Virtual Private Network (VPN) uses the internet to connect two or more existing networks.
+It is an internet-based virtual networking technology that allows to access any physical networks that are connected.
+It allows connecting any private network through the internet securely and privately.
+It is just like a private point to point connection between two devices or networks.
+* **VLAN -** A Virtual Local Area Network (VLAN) subdivides the LAN logically into different broadcast domains means it uses partitions to group devices on a LAN network into domains with resources and configurations.
+It allows better security, monitoring, and management of the devices and servers within a specific domain.
+Each VLANs act as a separate LAN.
+Data transmission becomes much easier and with VLAN the increasing transmission demand is fulfilled.
+* **(VXLAN) -** Virtual Extensible Local Area Network (VXLAN) is a network virtualization technology that stretches layer 2 connections over layer 3 network by encapsulating Ethernet frames in a VXLAN packet which includes IP addresses to address the scalability problem in a more extensible manner.

 ### Networking Modes
 Within [VirtualBox virtual networking][07],